Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Introduction

 \section{Introduction}

 One of the challenges of modern robotics is to craft machines that can physically interact and cooperate with people.

 Taking inspiration from humans, compliant end-effectors have proven their capability to adapt using simple actuation and control systems in various applications, ranging from industrial \cite{firth2022anthropomorphic}, \cite{zongxing2020research}, to prosthetics \cite{tavakoli2014adaptive} and service robotics \cite{trobinger2021introducing}.
-However, to promote the simplicity of the hardware, robotic limbs usually equip rigid and underactuated serial wrist joints \cite{soawrists}.
+However, to promote the simplicity of the hardware, robotic limbs usually equip rigid and underactuated serial wrist joints \cite{soawrists}, \cite{fan2022prosthetic}.
 Nonetheless, wrist articulation plays a crucial role in manipulation tasks since it allows for varying the hand pose to reach the best posture for grasping an object.
-Therefore, a complete wrist joint should feature 3 DoFs to orient the end-effector in a tridimensional space freely.
+Therefore, a complete wrist joint should {have} 3 DoFs to freely orient the end-effector in a tridimensional space.
 Many studies prove that human beings adjust the stiffness of their limbs by exploiting muscular cocontraction to adapt to tasks of different natures.
-In summary, a large stiffness performs better in resisting perturbations and accomplishing precision tasks, while a soft behavior is more suitable for other assignments, e.g., those that require exploring an unknown environment with small interaction forces \cite{blank2014task}, \cite{borzelli2018muscle}, \cite{osu2004optimal}.
+In summary, a large stiffness performs better in resisting perturbations and accomplishing precision tasks, while a soft behavior is more suitable for those assignments that require exploring an unknown environment with small interaction forces \cite{blank2014task}, \cite{borzelli2018muscle}, \cite{osu2004optimal}.
 Therefore, it is desirable to replicate this feature of controllable impedance also in robots.
-One possible way is to adjust the stiffness of rigid manipulators via software, taking advantage of established impedance control techniques \cite{hogan1985impedance}, \cite{yellewa2022design}.
+One possible way is to adjust the stiffness of rigid manipulators via software, taking advantage of established impedance control techniques \cite{Hogan1985ImpedanceCA}, \cite{yellewa2022design}.